leono286/ionic-pokedex/README.md

 # ionic-pokedex

-Pokedex App created with Ionic 5.
+Pokedex App created with Angular ~9 and Ionic ~5.

 #### Download APK